Cobb County weather forecast for Friday September 9

 Saturday

-Showers likely with a chance of thunderstorms in the morning, then showers with thunderstorms likely in the afternoon.
+Showers likely with a slight chance of thunderstorms in the morning, then showers with thunderstorms likely in the afternoon.
 Highs in the upper 70s.
-East winds 5 to 10 mph with gusts up to 20 mph.
-Chance of rain 80 percent.
+East winds 5 to 10 mph.
+Chance of rain 90 percent.

 Saturday Night

-Mostly cloudy with a chance of showers.
-A chance of thunderstorms, mainly in the evening.
-Near steady temperature around 70.
-East winds 5 to 10 mph.
-Chance of rain 50 percent.
+Mostly cloudy with a chance of thunderstorms.
+Showers likely, mainly in the evening.
+Lows in the upper 60s.
+Light southeast winds.
+Chance of rain 70 percent.

 Sunday

 Mostly cloudy with a chance of showers with a slight chance of thunderstorms in the morning, then partly sunny with showers likely with a chance of thunderstorms in the afternoon.
 Highs in the lower 80s.
+Light south winds.
 Chance of rain 70 percent.

 Sunday Night

 Mostly cloudy.
-A chance of showers with a slight chance of thunderstorms in the evening, then a slight chance of showers after midnight.
+A chance of showers and thunderstorms, mainly in the evening.
 Lows in the upper 60s.
-Chance of rain 50 percent.
+Chance of rain 40 percent.

 Monday

 Partly sunny.
 A slight chance of showers and thunderstorms in the morning, then a chance of showers and thunderstorms in the afternoon.
 Highs in the lower 80s.
-Temperature falling into the mid 70s in the afternoon.
 Chance of rain 50 percent.

 Monday Night